AGHG46087/clubnode/README.md

 ### How do I get set up? ###

 * By default the introduction screen is enabled.
-To enable the introduction screen modify the HTML.  `<span id="skipIntro">false</span>`
+To disable the introduction screen modify the HTML.  `<span id="skipIntro">false</span>`

 * Download the repository:
 * Add your own music files to the `/music` directory (not inlcuded here for muisic licensing reasons).
 I typically have them named in the format of `Artist_SongName.mp3`.  the application will handle the rest